soarsmu/VulMaster_/README.md

     * `ChatGPT_generated_fixes_labels.xlsx`: the manually labeled correctness for generated fixes for vulnerable code examples.

- We stored the datasets you need in order to replicate our experiments at: https://zenodo.org/records/10150013 and [Here](https://drive.google.com/drive/folders/1L5fkJ_J-NvuWlcr-GbfomorxoS6HwuTs?usp=sharing) is CodeT5 model after adaptation.
+ [Here](https://drive.google.com/drive/folders/1L5fkJ_J-NvuWlcr-GbfomorxoS6HwuTs?usp=sharing) is CodeT5 model after adaptation.
+Please download it and rename it into './bugfix_pretrain_with_ast/pytorch_model.bin' and put it in the root dir.

 * `requirements.txt` contains the dependencies needed.